 - The amount of coverage you have

-There are a few ways you can save on your professional liability insurance policy.
-Most likely, you are purchasing more than 1 business insurance product.
+You can save on your professional liability insurance policy by bundling.
 If you purchase multiple products from the same provider, you might have the option to bundle your insurance products.
 Bundling can earn you discounts on your policy.
 You’ll also benefit from keeping all of your policies in the same place.

 Speak with your insurance agent about other discounts that you qualify for.
 You may be able to receive discounts for lowering risks at your business.
 Some insurance providers also offer loyalty discounts for your continued business and group discounts for being in a certain profession.

 If you specialize in a certain industry, you should consider getting professional liability insurance.
 General liability insurance does not offer the same protection as professional liability insurance policies.